stefanjenss/NLP_Evaluation_of_Golf_Course_Excellence/README.md

 - **Key Words:** "follow," "shape," "want," "layout," "route," "take," "let," "try"
 - **Description:** This cluster likely refers to the strategic aspects of the course and how players must navigate the routing and layout of the course strategically.

+## 🔮 Future Work

+**Expanding the Dataset:**
+- Increase the number of reviews per course.
+- Include more courses beyond the top 30.

+**Exploring Additional Techniques:**
+- Implement more NLP models like GPT-based models or BERT.

+**Incorporating Sentiment Analysis:**
+- Evaluate emotional tones in reviews.
+- Compare reviews of top-ranked courses with those outside the top 100 to develop a classification model.